Choquequirao Trek 4 Days - Orange Nation Peru

 We have another two hours of hiking before reaching the village of Cachora (2,850m/9,407ft), where we stop for our final meal of the trip.
 After lunch, we take our private van to the archeological site of Saywite, where we have plenty of time to explore.

-Finally, our driver will take us back to Cusco and drop you directly your hotel, arriving around 8pm.
+Finally, our driver will take us back to Cusco and drop you directly at your hotel, arriving around 8pm.

 • Meals: Breakfast – Lunch